syncfusion-content/wpf-docs/wpf/Scheduler/Resource.md

 # Resource Grouping in WPF Scheduler (SfScheduler)

-The Scheduler resource view will allow you to group appointments based on the resources or dates, arranged by column or row in the day, week, workweek, and timeline views.
-It’s also allows to share events or appointments to multiple resources and resource appointment details can be edited by using built-in appointment editor.
+The scheduler resource view will allow you to group appointments based on the resources or dates, arranged by the column or row in the day, week, workweek, and timeline views.
+It also allows you to share the events or appointments to the multiple resources and resource appointment details can be edited by using a built-in appointment editor.

 ## Grouping by Resources

-Resources can be added to the Scheduler by setting `ResourceGroupType` property as `Resource` in `SfScheduler`.You need to set the `Id`, `Name`, `Foreground` and `Background` properties of `SchedulerResource` to create a resource.
-You can add the resource to the Scheduler by using `ResourceCollection` property of `SfScheduler` and you can also add or remove scheduler resources dynamically.
+Resources can be added to the scheduler by setting the `ResourceGroupType` property as `Resource` in `SfScheduler.` You need to set the `Id,` `Name,` `Foreground,` and `Background` properties of `SchedulerResource` to create a resource.
+You can add the resource to the scheduler by using the `ResourceCollection` property of `SfScheduler` and you can also add or remove the scheduler resources dynamically.

 {% tabs %}
 {% highlight c# %}

-// Adding schedule resource in scheduler resource collection. var ResourceCollection = new ObservableCollection<SchedulerResource>() {
+// Adding schedule resource in the scheduler resource collection. var ResourceCollection = new ObservableCollection<SchedulerResource>() {
 new SchedulerResource() { Name = "Sophia", Background = new SolidColorBrush(Colors.Red), Id = "1000" },